AndrewEC/SteganographyApp/README.markdown

 The apptly named SteganographyApp is a command line utility that hides data inside of one or more images by modifying the least significant bit (LSB) of the RGB values in each individual pixel.

+Important
+---
+When you are hiding data inside in image it is important that the image uses a lossless format.
+Images such as BMP, and PNG, are both lossless and supported by the ImageSharp processing library.
+Using other formats, such as JPG, can loose data whenever the image is re-saved after being modification.
+Causing data loss and corruption.

 Current Features
 ---
 * .Net Core for cross platform support